New York Area Codes

 History of New York Area Codes (1947 to Present)

-New York was one of the first states assigned area codes when the North American Numbering Plan (NANP) launched in 1947.
+New York received some of the earliest telephone area codes when the North American Numbering Plan launched in 1947.
+The system organized phone numbers across the United States and Canada, replacing operator-assisted long-distance calling with direct dial service.

 • 212 for New York City